chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_group_delete.rst

 ..
 This is an included how-to.

+.. note:: If you don't see a **Delete** link or tab, you don't have delete permissions on that group.
+You cannot delete admins, users, and clients groups.

 To delete a specific group in your organization:

 #.
 Log in to the **Management Console** and select the appropriate organization if the user is associated to more than one.